Binidu01/Camera-mic-screen-share-caputure-in-silent/README.md

 ## Prerequisites

-- Python 3.9 or newer on the student machine (only `client.py` needs to run locally — see [Running the System](#running-the-system)).
+- **For students (recommended path):** nothing but Windows and a webcam/microphone — the prebuilt `client.exe` from [Releases](https://github.com/Binidu01/Camera-mic-screen-share-caputure-in-silent/releases) needs no Python install.
+- **For running `client.py` from source instead:** Python 3.9 or newer.
 - A webcam and microphone on the student machine (screen share works without these).
-- A modern browser (Chrome, Edge, Firefox, Safari) on the instructor machine.
+- A modern browser (Chrome, Edge, Firefox, Safari) on the instructor's machine.
 - Network access on UDP/TCP port 7882 (WebRTC media) and TCP 443 (signaling) to reach LiveKit Cloud.
 - A LiveKit Cloud account with a project and API key — **only needed if self-hosting your own `token_server.py`.** Sign up at [livekit.io](https://livekit.io).
 Using the [live demo](https://camera-mic-screen-share-caputure-in.onrender.com/) requires no LiveKit account of your own.